SimpleITK/SimpleITK/docs/source/gettingStarted.rst

 Conda-based distributions (Anaconda, Miniconda)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-From the command line prompt, execute:
+SimpleITK Conda binaries are available for the conda-forge ecosystem.
+To get started run the following command:

 .. code-block :: bash

- conda install -c conda-forge simpleitk

-This will install the latest version of SimpleITK that is compatible with the package versions already installed in your environment.
-To install the latest version of SimpleITK and update all version dependencies, execute:
+ conda create --name sitk python=3.11 simpleitk --channel conda-forge --override-channels

+This will create a new conda environment named ``sitk`` with Python 3.11 and SimpleITK installed from the `Anaconda conda-forge channel <https://anaconda.org/conda-forge/simpleitk>`__.
+The version of python can be changed to any supported version.

+To activate the environment, run:

 .. code-block :: bash

- conda install --update-deps -c conda-forge simpleitk

-Finally, to install a specific version, for example 2.2.1, execute:

-.. code-block :: bash

- conda install -c conda-forge simpleitk=2.2.1
+ conda activate sitk

+Conda-forge now recommends not mixing the `default` channel with the conda-forge channel, since the mixing different libc versions can cause conflicts.
+Alternatively, the `miniforge <https://github.com/conda-forge/miniforge>`__ installer can be used to create dedicated conda-forge environments.

 C# binary files